prysmaticlabs/documentation/docs/install/lin/activating-a-validator.md

 title: Activating a Validator
 sidebar_label: Activate a validator
 ---
-This section outlines the step-by-step process for Linux found on prylabs.net to submit a deposit and initialise a validator for participation in the testnet.
+This section outlines the step-by-step process for GNU/Linux found on prylabs.net to submit a deposit and initialise a validator for participation in the testnet.

 ## Step 1: Get Prysm